For all the ones who are starting in the world of online advertising, today’s post on Online Advertising Terms will make you “dam” confident for sure.

 You can then go on and build a successful media & advertising plan easily.

-We have made sure that these online advertising terms are put across to you in simple glossary form with the precise and clear definition of every term.
+We have made sure that these online advertising terms are put across to you in simple glossary form with a precise and clear definition of every term.

-As online advertising technologies are fast evolving, you need to update yourself on new advertising jargons and acronyms continuously.
+As online advertising technologies are fast evolving, you need to update yourself on new advertising jargon and acronyms continuously.

 You come up with new terms every now and again.